theaungmyatmoe/development-environment-setup-for-android-v2019/README.md

 nginx # start server
 ```

+and search
-and search `http://localhost:8080/` and you will see `Thant you bla bla!`
+`http://localhost:8080/` and you will see `Thank you bla bla!`

 8. To edit php files go to

 ```bash